cmu-optimal-control/cmu-optimal-control.github.io/docs/course_notes/dynamics/lec1.md

 \end{align}
 $$

-As expected, at $\theta = \pi$, a positive real component of an eigenvalue ($\sqrt{\frac{g}{l}}$) exists, so the pendulum is unstable about the upright equilibrium.
+As expected, at $\theta = \pi$, a positive real component of an eigenvalue $\Big(\sqrt{\frac{g}{l}}\Big)$ exists, so the pendulum is unstable about the upright equilibrium.
 This matches our intuition.

 At $\theta = 0$, we see that the real component is equal to 0.
 This isn't in our notes - what's going on?

 In the case of the pendulum, we can see that without damping, the pendulum will just keep swinging about the bottom equilibrium.
 We call this behavior **marginally stable**.

 **NOTE:** In general, if $\text{Re}\Big(\text{eigvals}\Big[\frac{\partial f}{\partial x}\Big|_{x_{eq}}\Big]\Big) = 0$, we can't say anything about the stability!
 It just so happens that the pendulum is marginally stable, but in general, we can't make any conclusions about the system's stability about that equilibrium.
 We'll have to go to fancier methods, like **Lyapunov stability analysis**.